TreckZoro/VAR_VR/README.md

 - [ ] Level design (where and how to put the different models)
 - [ ] Implement grab different object (distance, make smooth, difen wich button to grab...)
 - [ ] User Interface (which options implement)
+- [ ] Deactivate grab when teleport is active.